Doctors Note Logo

 Always Bloated?
 Why Your Gut Is Swelling & Medically Approved Next Steps

-Bloating most days is common and often not dangerous, but persistent or painful swelling can stem from excess gas, constipation, food intolerance, IBS, hormonal changes, or SIBO and can occasionally point to a more serious condition.
+Why am I bloated every day?
+Daily bloating is common and usually not dangerous, but persistent or painful abdominal swelling can signal excess gas, constipation, food intolerance, IBS, hormonal shifts, or SIBO — and in rare cases, a more serious underlying condition.

 answer background